 “I have never seen a set of epidemiological studies that have approached the weight of evidence that we’re seeing with this.
 Clearly there is something here.’
 Martin Halper, EPA Director of Analysis and Support

 This prompted a historic lawsuit.
 Environmental Health Trust (EHT) sued the FCC (EHT et al. v. the FCC) saying the FCC failed to take into consideration hundreds of scientific studies submitted to the agency.
-The court agreed and ruled against the FCC!
-I told you good news was coming!
+The court agreed and ruled against the FCC.
 The court ruled that the FCC decision to retain its 1996 EMF safety standards was “arbitrary and capricious” and “failed to respond to record evidence that exposure to RF radiation at levels below FCC current limits may cause negative health effects…”.

-Now you might be asking yourself why isn't a government agency assigned with setting safety standards setting safe standards.
+Now you might be asking yourself why a government agency assigned with setting safety standards isn't setting safe standards.
 Would it shock you to learn that many of the positions within the FCC including the Commissioner are held by people who were once telecommunication lobbyist or employed by the telecommunications industry.
-Thats like putting the fox in charge of the chicken coup (Really, you only had ten chickens, not eleven!)
+That’s like putting the fox in charge of the henhouse.
+(Really, you only had ten chickens...)

 Contact me at EMFtrustedPro@gmail.com to schedule your home inspection and start reducing your exposure today.